developmentseed/collecticons-processor/README.md

     --font-types <dest>    font types to output (ttf,woff,eot) [ttf,woff,eot] --font-dest <dest>     destination folder for the font --font-embed           embed the font in the css (except eot).
-When embedding, the font files are removed --class-name <name>    class name to use
+When embedding, the font files are removed --author-name <dest>   name of the author
+    --author-url <dest>    url of the author
+    --class-name <name>    class name to use
-    --style-format <dest>  style formats to output (sass,css) [sass] --style-dest <dest>    destination folder for the style files --style-name <name>    file name for the style files --preview-dest <dest>  destination folder for the preview --no-preview           disable the preview
+    --style-format <dest>  style formats to output (sass,css) [sass] --style-dest <dest>    destination folder for the style files --style-name <name>    name for for the style files --no-placeholder       disable the sass placeholder
+    --no-standalone        disable the css standalone classes
+    --preview-dest <dest>  destination folder for the preview --no-preview           disable the preview
     --catalog-dest <dest>  destination folder for the catalog.
 Output disable by default